wso2/docs-is/en/docs/sample-use-cases/set-up.md

 Follow the steps given below to set up and install WSO2 Identity Server (WSO2 IS) on your computer in quick time.

 !!! info
-    For detailed instructions on other installations options and deployments, see the [installation guide]({{base_path}}/deploy/get-started/install/).
+    For detailed instructions on other installation options and deployments, see the [installation guide]({{base_path}}/deploy/get-started/install/).

 ## Install WSO2 IS

 Follow the steps given below.

-1. Download and install Oracle Java SE Development Kit (JDK) version version 11 or 17).
+1. Download and install Oracle Java SE Development Kit (JDK) version 11 or 17.
 2. Install WSO2 Identity Server by downloading the [installer](https://wso2.com/identity-and-access-management/install/).

     !!! info
         The installation location of WSO2 Identity Server is referred to as `<IS_HOME>`.

-The WSO2 Identity Server installation location varies according to the operating system as given below.
+The WSO2 Identity Server installation location can vary depending on the operating system as given below:

 |OS     |Home Directory                                |
 |:------|:---------------------------------------------|